-For more information on this performance or other Fine Arts events, please contact the Fine Arts box office at 316-295-5677 or firstname.lastname@example.org.
+For more information about this event or other Fine Arts events, please contact the Fine Arts Box Office at 316-295-5677 or firstname.lastname@example.org.

 The Friends University Riney Fine Arts Gallery is currently displaying the artwork by Stacy Renee from Feb.
 11 to March 8 with a reception is schedule from 5 to 7 p.m.
 Feb.
 22 in the gallery.
 The exhibit and reception are free and open to the public.

 Stacy paints mostly on Masonite and “imbues into the work the quality of simplicity, but also complexity of colors and shapes.”